ferrum-lang/ferrum/rules.md

 // The above is syntactic-sugar for: const values: List<int> = List(1, 2, 3)

-// Iter is an interface that defines iteration over a collect const values: ~Iter<int> = [1, 2, 3]
+// Iter is an interface that defines iteration over a collection const values: ~Iter<int> = [1, 2, 3]

 // Unfortunately, this requires moving the data onto the heap.